EdgeGallery/community/Security WG/Tutorials/sonarqube tool.md

   Step 4: Test PostgreSQL Connection

 **3.Setting the Access to the Database**
  Edit $SONARQUBE-HOME/conf/sonar.properties to configure the database settings.
-Templates are available for every supported database.
+Templates are available for every supported
+    database.
 Just uncomment and configure the template you need

     `Example for PostgreSQL
      sonar.jdbc.username=sonarqube
      sonar.jdbc.password=mypassword
      sonar.jdbc.url=jdbc:postgresql://localhost/sonarqube`

+ **4.Configuring the Elasticsearch storage path**

+By default, Elasticsearch data is stored in $SONARQUBE-HOME/data, but this is not recommended for production instances.
+Instead, you should store this data elsewhere, ideally in a dedicated volume with fast I/O. Beyond maintaining acceptable performance, doing so will also ease the upgrade of SonarQube.

+Edit $SONARQUBE-HOME/conf/sonar.properties to configure the following settings:

+     `sonar.path.data=/var/sonarqube/data

+      sonar.path.temp=/var/sonarqube/temp`

 Guide:
   [Code Style Configuration for Intellij](https://github.com/SonarSource/sonar-developer-toolset)